ansys/pydyna/docker/pre/README.rst

   is installed.
 For installation information, see Microsoft's `Install Linux on Windows with WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_.

 * Install ``docker`` engine.
-Based on the linux distro you can use the corresponding installation instructions from `this page <https://docs.docker.com/engine/install/>`_.
+Based on the Linux distro you can use the corresponding installation instructions from `this page <https://docs.docker.com/engine/install/>`_.

 * Download the latest Linux release artifacts for the ``pre`` Docker container: